AnuragKuche2/Celebrity-Classifier/README.md

 # Celebrity-classifier
-fast ai and pytorch vision
+A Convoluted Neural network model using techniques like Transfer learning with fast ai's vision API(PyTorch)